LaSalle County License Hearing Guide

 Related Guides

-LaSalle DUI License Suspension & ALR Hearing
+LaSalle County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-After a DUI arrest in LaSalle County, your driver's license is at risk of suspension.
-To challenge this suspension, you must request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS) within 15 days of your arrest.
-This is a non-negotiable deadline.
-Missing this deadline results in an automatic suspension of your driver's license.
+Following a DUI arrest in LaSalle County, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS).
+This is a critical deadline.
+Missing it means your license will be automatically suspended.

 Automatic License Suspension